yuxwind/epsilonResnet/README.md

 # Implementation
 Its implementation is built on [ResNet](https://github.com/ppwwyyxx/tensorpack/tree/master/examples/ResNet) of [tensorpack](https://github.com/ppwwyyxx/tensorpack).
 The idea is simple.
 We only add a few functions and make necessary changes on the original [ResNet](https://github.com/ppwwyyxx/tensorpack/tree/master/examples/ResNet).
-Hightlights include:
+Highlights include:

 - EpsilonResnetBase.py

-	Implementation of sparsity promting function with 4 ReLUs and side supervision at the intermediate of the network.
+	Implementation of sparsity promoting function with 4 ReLUs and side supervision at the intermediate of the network.

 - LearningRateSetter.py

-	A callback class for the impletmentation of adaptive learning rate.
-When the number of discarded layers increases, the adaptive learning rate is actived.
+	A callback class for the implementation of adaptive learning rate.
+When the number of discarded layers increases, the adaptive learning rate is activated.

 - imagenetEpsilonResnet.py, cifarEpsilonResnet.py, svhnEpsilonResnet.py